MLB-LED-Scoreboard/mlb-led-scoreboard/coordinates/README.md

+# Custom Coordinates

 These JSON files are named in correspondence to the dimensions of the LED board used when running the software.
 A file, located in the `coordinates` directory with a filename `w<cols>h<rows>.example.json` tells the scoreboard that those dimensions are officially supported.

-# Custom Coordinates
+This `.example` file is required and you will need to copy one of the existing files into a file that matches your dimensions.

 You can edit these coordinates to display parts of the scoreboard in any way you choose.

-During installation (see the main README for setup instructions), custom coordinate files (e.g., `w64h32.json`) are created from their corresponding schema files (e.g., `w64h32.example.json`).
-You can then edit the custom files to override any coordinates you want to change.

-## Example

-**Customizing coordinates for a 64x32 board:**
-1. After installation, edit the coordinates in `w64h32.json` as you see fit
-2. Your customized coordinates will always take precedence over the schema defaults
+Simply copy the file corresponding to your board's dimensions to `w<cols>h<rows>.json`.
+This JSON file only needs to contain the parts you wish to override but it's often easier to just make a copy of the full example file and edit the values you want to change.

 > [!WARNING]
 > **DO NOT** edit or remove `.example` files!
 >
 > These are checked by the software to determine which matrix dimensions are supported.
 If you remove the file, the scoreboard may fail to start.

+## Example

+**Customizing coordinates for a 64x32 board:**
+1. Copy the example using the user interface or a command such as `cp coordinates/w64h32.example.json coordinates/w64h32.json`
+2. Edit the coordinates in `w64h32.json` as you see fit
+3. Your customized coordinates will always take precedence over the example defaults

 ## Fonts
 Any scoreboard element that prints text can accept a `"font_name"` attribute.
 Supported fonts need to be named with `<width>x<height>.bdf` (or `<width>x<height>B.bdf` for bold fonts).
 The font loader will search `assets/` first for the specified font and then it will fall back to searching `matrix/fonts/` if one was not found.